Welcome to our Right to Choose home

 Look out for a confirmation email

-• If you are suitable for our online service, your referral will be approved.
+• If our online service is suitable for your situation, your/your child’s referral will be approved.

 • You’ll get an email informing you of next steps.